 New Hampshire has a tobacco tax.
 The tobacco tax is about 7% to 9% of the state’s total revenue.
 This is a good amount because it’s not to much so that you scare people, but enough so that you get a sufficient amount of revenue to start integrating gold and silver into the fiscal system.

-- New Hampshire’s concerns: the cost of implementing silver and gold as ‘Money’.
+- New Hampshire’s concern: the cost of implementing silver and gold as ‘Money’.

 The New Hampshire Alternative Constitutional Currency Statute states that the people who are taxed, the tobacco distributors, are going to be required to pay their taxes in gold.
 This facilitates the silver and gold flowing into the State coffers.
 In this particular case (New Hampshire Bill), the original bill was in gold coin specifically.
 The State Treasurer noted the impediments as to why this was not possible.
 The State of New Hampshire required: